BSEB Class 10th Results 2020: Bihar School Examination Board (BSEB) may declare BSEB Class 10th Results 2020 tomorrow on its official website biharboardonline.bihar.gov.in.

-BSEB Class 10th Results 2020: The Bihar School Examination Board (BSEB) may declare BSEB Class 10th Results 2020 this week on its official website biharboardonline.bihar.gov.in.
-According to Hindi newspaper Hindustan, the board has completed the verification of half of this year’s toppers and may announce this year’s results by tomorrow i.e. 20 May.
+BSEB Class 10th Results 2020: The Bihar School Examination Board (BSEB) may declare BSEB Class 10th Results 2020 today on its official website biharboardonline.bihar.gov.in.
+According to several media reporters, the board has completed the verification of half of this year’s toppers and may announce this year’s results today i.e. 20 May.

 According to so some media reports, teachers have completed the evaluation of answer sheets and evaluators have submitted their results to the board.